pzienowicz/androidx-auto-scroll-view-pager/README.md

 ## Settings
 - `setInterval(long)` set auto scroll time in milliseconds, default is `1500`.
 - `setDirection(Direction)` set auto scroll direction, default is `Direction.RIGHT`.
-- `setCycle(boolean)` set whether automatic cycle when auto scroll reaching the last or first item, default is true.
+- `setCycle(boolean)` set whether automatic cycle when auto scroll reaching the last or first item, default is `true`.
 - `setScrollDurationFactor(double)` set the factor by which the duration of sliding animation will change.
 - `setSlideBorderMode(SlideBorderMode)` set how to process when sliding at the last or first item, default is `SlideBorderMode.NONE`.
-- `setStopScrollWhenTouch(boolean)` set whether stop auto scroll when touching, default is true.
+- `setStopScrollWhenTouch(boolean)` set whether stop auto scroll when touching, default is `true`.
-- `setBorderAnimation(boolean)` set whether animating when auto scroll at the last or first item, default is true.
+- `setBorderAnimation(boolean)` set whether animating when auto scroll at the last or first item, default is `true`.
 - You cannot combine with [ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) if `setCycle(true)`.

 # Example